 Share

-Many dog owners rely on ready-made food because it's convenient, easy to portion, and has a long shelf life.
-But what's really in dry food, wet food, or semi-moist food?
-Why do many types of food contain a high grain content, and is this even healthy for dogs?
+Many dog owners rely on processed food because it is practical, easy to portion, and has a long shelf life.
+But what is really in dry, wet, or semi-moist food?
+Why do many types of food contain a high proportion of grains, and is that even healthy for dogs?

-In this article, we clarify the most common myths and problems surrounding ready-made food and show what you should pay attention to if you want to offer your dog a species-appropriate diet.
+In this article, we clarify the most common myths and problems surrounding processed food and show what you should look out for if you want to provide your dog with species-appropriate nutrition.

-1. Is the dog a predator or an omnivore?
+1. Is a dog a predator or an omnivore?

-It's often said that dogs are omnivores and can therefore easily digest large amounts of grain.
-But this is only partially true.
+It is often said that dogs are omnivores and can therefore easily digest large quantities of grain.
+But this is only partly true.

-Dogs are genetically descended from wolves, and although domestication has given them a greater tolerance for carbohydrates, they are still primarily carnivores.
+Dogs are genetically descended from wolves, and although domestication has given them a higher tolerance for carbohydrates, they are still primarily carnivores.

-A dog's teeth are designed for tearing and grinding meat and bone.
-Unlike herbivores, which have molars, dogs have sharp canines and fangs.
+A dog's dentition is designed for tearing and crushing meat and bones.
+Unlike herbivores, the molars, the dog has sharp canine teeth and carnassial teeth.

 🧪 Digestive system of a carnivore

-- A dog's stomach acid has an extremely low pH to efficiently digest meat and bones.
+- A dog's stomach acid has an extremely low pH value to efficiently digest meat and bones.

 - The digestion of plant carbohydrates is significantly less efficient than that of animal proteins and fats.

-👉 Conclusion: The dog can digest small amounts of plant food, but is primarily a carnivore and needs high-quality animal protein.
+👉 Conclusion: Dogs can digest small amounts of plant-based food, but are predominantly carnivores and need high-quality animal protein.

-2. Why is grain in ready-made food problematic?
+2. Why are grains in processed food problematic?

-Many ready-made foods contain between 50–90% grain – but why?
+Many types of processed food contain between 50-90% grain – but why?

 ✅ Cost-effective filler

-Grain is a cheap ingredient that stretches the feed and reduces production costs.
+Grain is an inexpensive ingredient that bulks up the food and reduces production costs.

 ❌ Poor bioavailability of nutrients